 Imaging expertise focused on children

-CT Scans are safe and painless, but they can still be scary to a child.
-Randall Children’s specialists are specially trained to care for infants, children and teens.
-You’ll have peace of mind knowing our pediatric radiologists and the Randall Care team provide the best possible experience for your child and use state-of-the-art software for enhanced images.
-The CT scan results help our specialists to make a thorough, timely diagnosis and, if necessary, a treatment plan for your child.
-Because safety is a top priority, our pediatric radiologists strive to expose young children to less radiation than adults.
+MRIs are safe and painless, but they can still be scary to a child.
+The specialists at Randall Children’s work with children on a regular basis so provide expert care while reducing fear.
+You’ll have peace of mind knowing our pediatric radiologists and the Randall Care team provide the best possible experience for your child while using state-of-the-art software for enhanced images.
+MRIs help our specialists make thorough, timely diagnosis and, if necessary, a treatment plan for your child.

-First, assure your child that a CT scan is not scary, and that you will be close by throughout the whole process.
-Your child is given an injection of a color agent, and the contrast helps the provider see better.
+If your child requires an MRI with contrast, they’ll be given an injection of a color agent, and the contrast helps the provider see better.
 The contrast helps us to see blood filled organs helping us determine what is wrong and determine treatment.
-We will ask questions about allergies to make sure it is safe for your child.
 Contrast can make the child feel warm or flushed and make give them the urge to urinate (pee).
 These are normal and expected.
-This may feel warm or even sting, but the sensation will go away quickly.
+We will ask questions about allergies to make sure it is safe for your child.
+Contrast is delivered using an IV for MRI and is given through a urinary catheter for VCUG.
 As with all tests, you’ll be asked about any allergies to iodine, drugs, foods, or if your child has asthma.
-When your child is in the right position, a large machine will rotate around the table to take pictures.
-It’s important that your child lie very still during this process.
-The great news is that the procedure usually lasts no more than a couple of minutes.

 The images are reviewed, and reports are sent to the ordering provider for review within 24 hours.
 It may take up to a week to be shared with you by your provider.